 The course assumes the student understand Computer Science concepts including the C language and fundamental computer architecture.
 The overarching aim is to provide the students with a set of useful problem-solving tools found in the Embedded Systems Industry.
-As well as revisit the scientific method as it pertains to Embedded.
+As well as revisit the scientific method & causality as it pertains to Embedded Systems.

-Each lesson will comprise an interactive portion where the students will be encourage to provide questions especially around Embedded Systems and characterization.
+Each lesson will comprise an interactive portion where the students are encouraged to ask questions especially around Embedded Systems and characterization.